-Requirements management might look easy and effortless on the surface.
+Requirements management can look easy and effortless on the surface.

 It’s when you get started you realize how much work goes into managing a project.